anacrolix/btlink/README.md

 Proxies route `.bt` and domains with `_btlink` records to a gateway.
 They may expose endpoints serving PAC files for trivial end-user configuration.

+Proxies can set a header to tell servers that they their clients support btlink.
+This means that dynamic sites can provide generic btlink URLs without explicitly selecting a public gateway as a fallback.

 [PAC]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file

 ### Gateways